Littlelies/spread/README.md

 Set spread as one of your dependencies, launch your app, and start playing with `spread:set(Path, Binary)` and `spread:get(Path)`
 ####Standalone
 Please refer to [`spread_release`](https://github.com/Littlelies/spread_release) project instead.
+####Development
+Create an empty rebar3 release, replace the apps/spread directory with the git repo, copy the deps in rebar.config, enjoy

 ##Configuration
-- When a request comes in, spread authorizes it using JWT. `jwt_key` and `jwt_iss` are needed to decode the JWT.
+- When a request comes in, spread can authenticate and authorizes it using JWT. `jwt_key` and `jwt_iss` are needed to decode the JWT.
+If not present, all requests are accepted.
-- When an event happens, it is propagated in a push manner to targets. `targets` is needed to get the list of them, as atoms.